Jobs

 References

-If you're shortlisted, we'll ask for a minimum of two work-related references.
-If you're currently employed, one of your references must be your present or most recent employer.
-We can't accept character references or references from relatives or friends.
+If you're shortlisted, we'll ask for a minimum of two work related references.
+If you're currently employed, one of these must be your present or most recent employer.
+We can't accept character references or those from relatives or friends.

 • where you've not worked before (such as being a school/college leaver)